 It might look like a pizza, but please don’t call it one!
 This bacon and onion flatbread (also known as Tarte Flambee and Flammekueche), is traditionally topped with a mixture of creme fraiche, fromage blanc, thinly sliced onions and strips of bacon.
 Flammekueche translates into “cooked in flames”, and this is usually cooked in a wood fired oven.

 Unfortunately, wood fired ovens in the home are not that common and fromage blanc is rather hard to find at the average grocery store.
 Luckily for you, I have found some great work arounds and substitutions so you can still enjoy this amazing meal at home!

-Research today, though, doesn’t mention the Italian influences as much as German and French.
-That is why I based this dinner series on the Alsace region of France.
-On the French and German borders, its a perfect marriage between the two countries and a great way to get the taste of both.
+On the French and German borders, the region of Alsace, France is a perfect marriage between the two countries and a great way to get the taste of both.